MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 For an XDK+UWP game, binary configuration needs to be setup twice: once in XDP for your XDK, and also in Partner Center for your UWP.

 For the XDP configuration, this is exactly the same as a normal XDK product.
-For the Partner Center configuration, more detailed steps can be found [here](https://dev.windows.com/en-us/publish).
+For the Partner Center configuration, more detailed steps can be found at [Publish Windows apps and games](https://dev.windows.com/en-us/publish).

 <table>
   <tr>